cnuland/hello-chris-vulkan-ollama/README.md

 **Key Features:**
 - Vulkan backend for AMD consumer GPUs (no ROCm required)
+- **Warmup sidecar** that pre-loads model and compiles shaders on startup
 - Optimized for shared memory iGPU configurations
 - Pre-configured for GPT-OSS 120B model
 - OpenShift/Kubernetes ready with Kustomize